inread/inread.github.io/rssappcommon/helper/info/Helper.md

 ## Custom script offline original text
 The significance of offline scripts is to customize some of the content that is needed, and exclude those that are not needed.
 The script file is a json format package.
 Use the syntax **XPath** and **Regular expression** ; The script is a json format file (extension name.json).
+Saved in the **OfflineScript** directory, multiple subscriptions can be shared.

 ### Include the following fields